 Deck Restore and Repair Cost Guide

 Updating your home's deck can be a simple or challenging project based on your goals and current conditions.
 The replacement of a few worn boards can be limited in cost.
 A complete overhaul or deck repair can be very expensive.
-Additionally, your decision to do your own work or to hire help can factor into your total deck restore budget.
+Additionally, your decision to DIY or not can factor into your total deck restore budget.
 Just like any other home remodeling project, it's important to begin with careful planning.

 National Repair a Deck Costs

 Cost data is based on actual project costs as reported by ImproveNet members.

 We are still gathering data for this location.Try changing location below or

 choose another project

 Average reported costbased on 4713 cost profiles